 Section 162(m) of the Internal Revenue Code, enacted in 1993, generally disallows a tax deduction to public companies for compensation in excess of \$1 million paid to the Company's Chief Executive Officer or any of the Company's four other most highly compensated executive officers as of the end of any fiscal year.
 Certain performance-based compensation, however, is exempt from the Section 162(m) deduction limit.
 It is the Committee's current intent that, so long as it is consistent with the Company's overall compensation objectives and philosophy, executive compensation will be structured so as to be deductible for federal income tax purposes to the maximum extent possible.
-The Employee Stock Option Plan and, if approved by shareholders, the 2004 Performance Incentive Plan have been structured so that any taxable compensation derived pursuant to the exercise of options approved by the Committee and granted under such plans should not be subject to the Section 162(m) deductibility limitations.
+The 2004 Performance Incentive Plan has been structured so that any taxable compensation derived pursuant to the exercise of options approved by the Committee and granted under such plans should not be subject to the Section 162(m) deductibility limitations.
+In addition, the Company's 2005 performance share grants to executive officers are intended to be exempt from the Section 162(m) deductibility limitations.
 Base salaries, bonuses under the ICP, cash awards and restricted stock awards under the executive retention program do not, however, satisfy all the requirements of Section 162(m) and, accordingly, are not exempt from the Section 162(m) deductibility limitations.
 Nevertheless, the Committee has determined that these plans and policies are in the best interests of the Company and its shareholders since the plans and policies permit the Company to recognize an executive officer's contributions as appropriate.
 The Committee will, however, continue to consider, among other relevant factors, the deductibility of compensation when the Committee reviews the Company's compensation plans and policies.
 The Committee reserves the right to continue to award non-deductible compensation in such circumstances as it deems appropriate.